-Watauga Residential College is an interdisciplinary, internationally-focused program of general education located in the Living Learning Center (LLC).
+Watauga Residential College is an interdisciplinary, alternative general education program located in the Living Learning Center (LLC).
 Watauga pursues its mission through a sequenced, experiential curriculum that incorporates community-based research and multicultural immersion, consciously connecting students' academic, social, cultural, and residential experiences.
-The curriculum and community create an atmosphere of discovery that leads to an awareness and understanding of local issues and of the relationships between these and significant global issues, blending academic accomplishments with an understanding of the responsibilities of community membership.
+The curriculum and community create an atmosphere of discovery that blends academic accomplishments with an understanding of the responsibilities of community membership.